Code No. 502.6

 School district facilities are not an appropriate place for weapons, dangerous objects, and look-a-likes.
 Weapons and other dangerous objects and look-alikes will be taken from students and others who bring them onto the school district property or onto property within the jurisdiction of the school district or from students who are within the control of the school district.

 Students bringing firearms to school or knowingly possessing firearms at school will be expelled for not less than one year.
 The superintendent has the authority to recommend this expulsion requirement be modified for students on a caseby-case basis.
-For purposes of this portion of this policy, the term "firearm" includes, but is not limited to, any weapon which is designed to expel a projectile by the action of an explosive, the frame or receiver of any such weapon, a muffler or silencer for such a weapon, or any explosive, incendiary or poison gas.
+For purposes of this portion of this policy, the term "firearm" includes, but is not limited to, any weapon which is designed to expel a projectile by the action of an explosive, the frame or receiver of any such weapon, a muffler or silencer for such a weapon, or any explosive, incendiary or poison gas, or otherwise defined by applicable law.

 Weapons under the control of law enforcement officials are exempt from this policy.
 The principal may allow authorized persons to display weapons, other dangerous objects, or look-a-likes for educational purposes.
 Such a display will also be exempt from this policy.
 It is the responsibility of the superintendent, in conjunction with the principal, to develop administrative regulations regarding this policy.